getodk/docs/odk2-src/tables-managing.rst

 Initialize from ODK Application Designer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See the Application Designer documentation for :ref:`designing a form <app-designer-common-tasks-designing-a-form>` and :ref:`writing your own web files <app-designer-common-tasks-writing-web-file>` for more details on adding your own tables and defining their properties.
+See the documentation for :doc:`build-app` and :ref:`build-app-creating-web-file` for more details on adding your own tables and defining their properties.